Diego González (footballer, born January 1995): Club career

 Born in Chiclana de la Frontera, Province of Cádiz, Andalusia, González joined Cádiz CF's youth setup in 2012, from EF Sancti Petri.
 After starting out as a senior with the former's reserves in the Tercera División, he made his first-team debut on 11 November 2012, coming on as a late substitute in a 1–0 Segunda División B away loss against Albacete Balompié.

 González had unsuccessful trials at Liverpool and AS Roma in 2013, being also strongly linked to Real Madrid.
-On 20 December 2014 he signed a new four-year deal at the Estadio Ramón de Carranza, running until 2018.
+On 20 December 2014, he signed a new four-year deal at the Estadio Ramón de Carranza running until 2018.

 On 20 January 2015, González joined another reserve team, Club Recreativo Granada on loan until June.
 On 22 July, he signed a two-year contract with Sevilla Atlético for a fee of €200,000.

 González first appeared with Sevilla's main squad on 2 December 2015, starting in a 3–0 away win over UD Logroñés in the round of 32 of the Copa del Rey.
-The following 8 May, as manager Unai Emery made changes ahead of two cup finals, he made his La Liga debut as a substitute and scored a back-heeled equaliser with his first touch in a 4–1 defeat to neighbours Granada CF, at the Ramón Sánchez Pizjuán Stadium.
+The following 8 May, as manager Unai Emery made changes ahead of two cup finals, he made his La Liga debut as a substitute and scored a back-heeled equaliser with his first touch in a 4–1 defeat to neighbours Granada CF, at the Ramón Sánchez-Pizjuán Stadium.

-On 3 August 2017, after featuring regularly with the B side in the Segunda División, González signed a four-year deal with top-flight club Málaga CF. On 3 October 2020, he was one of the eight first-team players released due to a layoff.
+On 3 August 2017, after featuring regularly with the B side in the Segunda División, González signed a four-year deal with top-flight club Málaga CF. In October 2020, he was one of the eight first-team players released due to a layoff.

 On 9 October 2020, the free agent González agreed to a two-year contract at Elche CF, newly promoted to the top tier.
-On 7 July 2024, he signed a one-year deal with second-division Albacete, but terminated his link on 31 December, after just five matches.
+On 7 July 2024, he signed a one-year deal with second-division Albacete, but left five months later.